-Aquatic Hair grass, or Eleocharis Parvula as it is scientifically known, is a popular choice when it comes to adding plant life to your aquarium.
+Aquatic Hair grass is a popular choice when it comes to adding plant life to your aquarium.
 This extremely versatile plant is commonly used to “carpet” areas of tanks and gives off a seaweed-like vibe, making the motion in the aquarium very obvious.

 The aquascaping possibilities are endless with this type of plant.
 It looks beautiful next to Stone, as well as contrasting perfectly with dark sand or soil.

 It’s incredibly easy to grow.
 So much so that you’ll probably find yourself trimming this quite a bit!